 - Increase interest of students in future science coursework and toward their career choice.

 - Provide PD for each participating teacher over three years of summer academies and academic year support.

 A summary of the results of the project is available on the Project Results page.

-The curriculum developed by the project hs been published as a digital app, and is available on the Exploring Physics website.
-Eight units are currently available: Introduction to Electricity, Electrical Circuits, Uniform Motion, Accelerated Motion, Forces and Newton’s Laws, Applications of Newtons Laws, Linear Momentum and Energy.
-The app works on iPads, PCs and Macs.
+The curriculum developed by the project was originally published as a digital app.
+Since September 2023 it is available for free on the Exploring Physics website.
+Eight units are available: Introduction to Electricity, Electrical Circuits, Uniform Motion, Accelerated Motion, Forces and Newton’s Laws, Applications of Newtons Laws, Linear Momentum and Energy.

 See how Physics First enrollment increased in Missouri.